-While the Ida V. Moffett School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: we prepare students to provide exceptional, compassionate, patient-centered care.
+While Moffett & Sanders School of Nursing has experienced significant growth and transformation since its foundation, the school's objective remains unchanged: we prepare students to provide exceptional, compassionate, patient-centered care.

 In 1973, following a merger agreement with Baptist Health Systems, the nursing program transferred to Samford University and began offering associate and baccalaureate degrees in nursing.
-In 1988, the nursing school moved to its current home in the Dwight and Lucille Beeson Center for the Healing Arts on Samford's campus.
+In 1988, the nursing school moved to the Dwight and Lucille Beeson Center for the Healing Arts on Samford's campus.
 The school now offers baccalaureate and doctoral degrees in nursing and is located in Samford's College of Health Sciences.

-For more than 90 years, the Ida V. Moffett School of Nursing has continued Mrs. Moffett's legacy by instilling her unique vision and passion in those called to our profession.
-And today, more than 5,000 nurses who've graduated our programs are impacting the lives of others throughout the United States and around the world.
+For 100 years, Moffett & Sanders School of Nursing has continued Mrs. Moffett's legacy by instilling her unique vision and passion in those called to the nursing profession.
+Today, more than 7,000 Moffett & Sanders nurses are impacting the lives of others throughout the United States and around the world.